|

 Abalone is an important traditional food of the Haida and is considered

 a delicacy in global markets today.
+The northern abalone is currently listed as endangered.

 The face inside the shell represents the human